MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 It's possible for an anchor (or fragment) to be reported by `FrozenWorld_RefitRefreeze_GetAdjustedAnchorIds()` or `…_GetAdjustedFragmentIds()` but for `FrozenWorld_RefitRefreeze_CalcAdjustment()` still to return false when it is called with an attachment point attached to that anchor.
 This can happen when the more in-depth calculations performed by `FrozenWorld_RefitRefreeze_CalcAdjustment()` come to the conclusion that, despite this anchor being within the refrozen area, it doesn't actually require any adjustment.
 In this case you're free to simply skip any follow-on processing you might otherwise want to do on your side after an adjustment.

-#### 4. Apply the refreeze results to the Frozen World itself
+#### 4. Apply the re-freeze results to the Frozen World itself

-Finally, after you have taken care of adjusting your own scene objects, corresponding adjustments must be applied to the Frozen World itself to finalize the refreeze operation.
+Finally, after you have taken care of adjusting your own scene objects, corresponding adjustments must be applied to the Frozen World itself to finalize the re-freeze operation.

 ```cpp
 // Step 4 of 4:
 void FrozenWorld_RefitRefreeze_Apply();
 ```

-You can only call `FrozenWorld_RefitRefreeze_Apply()` only once for a refreeze operation.
+You can only call `FrozenWorld_RefitRefreeze_Apply()` only once for a re-freeze operation.
 After `FrozenWorld_RefitRefreeze_Apply()` has been called, the function calls required to refit your scene's objects (see [3.
-Inspect refreeze results and refit the scene](#3-inspect-refreeze-results-and-refit-the-scene) above) cannot be called any longer until the next refreeze has been prepared.
+Inspect re-freeze results and refit the scene](#3-inspect-refreeze-results-and-refit-the-scene) above) cannot be called any longer until the next re-freeze has been prepared.

 ## Persistence